 “Implementing a Death with Dignity Program at a Comprehensive Cancer Center.”
 April 11, 2013.
 Elizabeth Trice Loggers, Helene Starks, Moreen Shannon-Dudley, Anthony L. Back, Frederick R. Appelbaum, and F. Marc Stewart.
 New England Journal of Medicine, Vol. 368, No. 15, pp. 1417-1424.

 This article provides an institutional response to Death with Dignity through the perspective of a Washington cancer center.
-The cancer center found that their Death with Dignity program showed data consistent with the overall Death with Dignity data collected in Oregon and Washington.
+The cancer center found that their Death with Dignity program showed data consistent with the overall physician-assisted dying data collected in Oregon and Washington.
 This institution’s Death with Dignity program has elicited positive responses from physicians, patients, and families.
-They attribute this acceptance to the professional leadership team at the cancer center who provide great care in prescribing and consulting patients in the end-of-life process.
+They attribute this acceptance to the professional leadership team at the cancer center which provides great care in prescribing for and consulting with patients in the end-of-life process.

 “Trends in end-of-life practices before and after the enactment of the euthanasia law in the Netherlands from 1990 to 2010: a repeated cross-sectional survey.”
 July 11, 2012, published online.
 Bregje D. Onwuteaka-Philipsen, Arianne Brinkman-Stoppelenburg, Corine Penning, Gwen JF de Jong-Krul, Prof Johannes JM van Delden, Agnes van der Heide.
 The Lancet.

 This article analyzes the data collected in the Netherlands from the time the euthanasia laws passed in 1990 to 2010.
 Based on the questionnaires, they found that the incidence of euthanasia and physician assisted suicide has been stable and is comparable with the incidence before the law was passed.
 Further, they found that the patient groups dying by euthanasia has not shifts over the years of the study.